- 25 Best On-Page SEO Checklist

 If your URL structure adds date and category in your URL then remove the options.
 This leads to a short URL and will be more meaningful.

-Some SEO case studies find that sort and sweet URLs performs quite better than the long one.
-So you will see short URL structure in the sites that are ranking for the competitive keywords.
+Some SEO case studies find that sort and sweet URLs perform quite better than the long one.
+So you will see a short URL structure in the sites that are ranking for the competitive keywords.

 4: H1 Heading